albzan/attribra/README.md

 This NVDA Add-On gives the possibility to the user to define custom rules to mark text with special fields option with braille dots 7 and 8.
 In short you can mark bold, italic, specific foreground or background colors etc. using dots 7 and 8 of your refreshable braille display.

-When I tried to switch to NVDA as my former screen reader, I've found that Braille Attributes were missing.
+When I tried to switch to NVDA as my primary screen reader, I've found that Braille Attributes were missing.
 Since I'm a prolificient braille user, I tried to open an issue here: https://github.com/nvaccess/nvda/issues/3022